An Orthogonal Learner for Individualized Outcomes in Markov Decision Processes: Related work

 We group our literature review along streams that are relevant: (1)~We review theoretical foundations from causal inference and orthogonal statistical learning to motivate our method, and (2)~discuss prior work on off-policy Q-function estimation in MDPs.
 The latter defines our problem setup, while the former shares parallels in terms of the overall methodological approach to formalize causal quantities.
 We provide an extended literature review in Appendix~\ref{app:extended_related_work}.

 \textbf{Causal inference and orthogonal learning:} Both the theory of orthogonal statistical learning \citep{Foster.1252019} and semiparametric efficiency theory \citep{Vaart.1998} have been widely used to construct estimators with strong theoretical properties.
 Here, a particular focus is on influence-function-based estimators \citep{Kennedy.12032022}, with well-known examples such as targeted maximum likelihood estimation (TMLE) \citep{DanielRubin.2006}, the DoubleML framework \citep{Chernozhukov.2018}, and doubly robust approaches for off-policy policy value estimation \citep{Kallus.12092019,Shi.5102021}.
 These techniques have been extended to the estimation of individualized treatment effects \citep{Foster.1252019}, leading to a broad class of orthogonal meta-learners \citep{Kennedy.30042020,Nie.13122020,Morzywolek.22032023}.
 Similarly, meta-learners have been proposed for estimating individualized treatment effect estimation over time \citep{Frauen.07072024}.
-However, these works do \textit{\textbf{not}} focus on the MDP setting and are well to known to suffer from the curse of horizon \citep{Kallus.12092019}.
+However, works on individualized treatment effect estimation over time do \textit{\textbf{not}} focus on the MDP setting and are well to known to suffer from the curse of horizon \citep{Kallus.12092019}.
 Importantly, a similar theoretical framework for individualized potential outcome estimation in MDPs is still missing.

 \textbf{Off-policy $Q$-function evaluation:} Several methods have been developed for estimating $Q$-function from MDPs in off-policy settings, that is, using observational data \citep[e.g.][]{Liu.29102018,LeM.3202019,Uehara.28102019}.
 A common theme in these works is to address the curse of horizon \citep[e.g.,][]{LeM.3202019,Uehara.28102019}.
 We refer to Appendix~\ref{app:extended_related_work} for a more detailed overview\footnote{Many of these works focus on off-policy evaluation (and thus target \textit{scalar average} outcomes), where methods for $Q$-function evaluation are often a necessary first step (e.g., \citet{Shi.5102021} propose a method for interval estimation that yields a Q-function evaluation as byproduct)}.